AnkitaSingh22/Devops_assignment/README.md

 #### To create Kuberenetes cluster
 Before starting this solution, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster.

-**kubectl** – A command line tool for working with Kubernetes clusters.
+**kubectl** – A command line tool to work with Kubernetes clusters.
 This guide requires that you use version 1.21 or later.
 For more information, see [Installing kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

 **eksctl** – A command line tool for working with EKS clusters that automates many individual tasks.
 This guide requires that you use version 0.61.0 or later.
 For more information, see [The eksctl command line utility](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).